- Trade in over 2,500 ASX-listed products for a flat $5 fee.

 Superhero, on the other hand, invites investors to trade on any ASX-listed stock.
 Users can easily keep tabs on their cash flow and shares using the Superhero Wallet, whilst the two-factor authentication and high-level encryption make this an extremely secure brokerage platform.

-- Follow the market by keeping tabs on up to five stocks
+- Follow the market by keeping tabs on your stocks.

-- Real-time access to market data, but pricing data and news is delayed
+- Real-time access to market data, including live pricing and news.

 How much does Superhero cost?